r-hub/blog/content/post/2019-12-19-mutable-api.markdown

 ## [1] "https://docs.r-hub.io#intro"
 ```

 So how does the above work, exactly?
+What's that `fragment` method?

 ```r